Carrie Fisher To Appear As Princess Leia In ‘Star Wars: Episode IX’ With Family’s Blessing

 Concerning Star Wars: Episode VIII, The Last Jedi, Disney is on record as saying that Carrie Fisher’s untimely death had no impact on the storyline.
 However, other sources said that General Leia was originally intended to play a much bigger part in the last chapter of the trilogy.

-Star Wars Celebration is being held on the week of April 13 – 16, 2017, where the first trailer for The Last Jedi is expected to premiere.
+Star Wars Celebration is being held the week of April 13 – 16, 2017, where the first trailer for The Last Jedi is expected to premiere.
 Additionally, Mark Hamil has stated that he will be holding a tribute to Carrie Fisher there.

 Carrie Fisher’s Legacy

-Carrie Fisher was only 19 years old when she was cast as Princess Leia Organa in Star Wars.
+Carrie Fisher was only 19-years-old when she was cast as Princess Leia Organa in Star Wars.
 Despite being the child of two well-known stars – MGM star Debbie Reynolds and singer Eddie Fisher- she was nervous about her first major role.

 The film’s enormous success cast a looming shadow over the rest of her career, something she often spoke about.
 But Carrie Fisher was much more than Princess Leia.
 She was a highly successful author, a well-respected screenwriter, and a fierce advocate for mental health and substance abuse issues.